ligadata-mkhalawi/Kamanja/trunk/docs/source/install-plan/config-edit.rst

 Edit the configuration files
 ============================

-Two main configuration files control the Kamanja environment:
+Two configuration files must be edited before you install the multi-node cluster.

-- :ref:`metadataapiconfig-config-ref` -- configures the
-  :ref:`metadata<metadata-term>` objects
-  (:ref:`messages<messages-term>`, :ref:`containers<container-term>`
-  :ref:`models<model-term>`, :ref:`functions<functions-term>` (UDFs),
-  :ref:`types<types-term>`, and :ref:`concepts<concepts-term>`)
+These are:

+- :ref:`clustercfgmetadataapiconfig-config-ref`,
+  (located in the *ClusterInstall* folder) which defines the values that are populated in the :ref:`metadataapiconfig-config-ref` file to define the :ref:`metadata<metadata-term>` objects (:ref:`messages<messages-term>`, :ref:`containers<container-term>` :ref:`models<model-term>`, :ref:`functions<functions-term>` (UDFs), :ref:`types<types-term>`, and :ref:`concepts<concepts-term>`)

-- :ref:`clusterconfig-config-ref` files -- assigns a name to the cluster and configures all :ref:`tenants<tenancy-term>`, :ref:`ZooKeeper<zookeeper-term>`, Python, environment context, cache, all nodes in the cluster, and all adapters in the cluster.
+- :ref:`clusterconfig-config-ref` files
+  (located in the */config* directory) which assigns a name to the cluster and configures all :ref:`nodes<node-term>`, :ref:`adapters<adapter-term>` in the cluster and :ref:`tenants<tenancy-term>` to be created, as well as configuring :ref:`ZooKeeper<zookeeper-term>`, Python, environment context, and the cache.

 Note that these files include all the configurations required to run the :ref:`sample applications<run-samples-install>`